December 8. 2012

 It’s really easy to have love and admiration for someone like Mike Lata.
 I would be surprised to learn that the guy had any enemies and if he did, it would be because the other person was probably jealous.
 The guy is just that genuinely nice.
 And sweet.
-And cute.
 And talented.

 But I am not writing this blog to tell you stuff you might know, it is to share with you some other really special things about Mike that have meant the world to me.
 Mike is someone I consider a close friend and even though we don’t talk or see each other a ton, when we do get together it is solid, meaningful, and very memorable.
 We have been through a ton of things and life events together and as we like to tell each other, we sort of “grew up together”.
 Not that we were kids when we first met 10+ years ago.
 We just have both totally come into our own–become who we have been destined to be.
 It does sound cheesy but to him and I, it makes sense.

 Mike is one of the first talented and influential chefs I had ever met.
 Sure I had met some chefs before him, but when we met I knew very little about food.
 He quickly changed all of that and introduced me to farmers and producers, had me eating meat even though I was a vegetarian, and shared with me the importance of supporting local.
 I knew the first time I met him that he would have a major impact on me and the city I dearly love.

 I have had some of my best meals with him and by him and I have NEVER had a bad thing to eat of his.
 I think he and his partner Adam have formed one of the best service teams in the city and some of my favorite “industry” friends work at FIG. He has done it right and I am proud to see how he much he has grown and what he has accomplished.